 The Distinction Between Oracle Cloud and AWS or GCP

-We have said for a while that Oracle Cloud is a fake cloud, and is fake in many dimensions.
+We have said that Oracle Cloud is a fake cloud and is fake in many dimensions.
 One is that they do not offer multitenancy.
 But a second significant distinction between Oracle Cloud and AWS or GCP is that Oracle Cloud is highly manual.
 It is just people setting up systems for customers to use — and it is only hosting.